Galamsey operator jailed 18 years for robbing two students

 He said on September 21, this year, at about 6:30 pm, Asomani travelled from Amakrom near Tepa to Mabang Senior High Technical School.

-Chief Inspector Adjei said Asomani who was on board a “Pragya” tricycle, alighted at Habitat Junction, near Mabang and decided to use a bush path leading to the school compound.
+Chief Inspector Adjei said Asomani who was on board a “Pragia” tricycle, alighted at Habitat Junction, near Mabang and decided to use a bush path leading to the school compound.

-Chief Inspector Adjei said the accused persons then fled into the bush and at about 7:30 pm the same day, Ansah and his accomplices attacked Theresa Afriyie with their jackknives at a plantation, near Mabeng when she was heading towards the school campus to learn.
+Chief Inspector Adjei said the accused persons then fled into the bush and at about 7:30 pm same day, Ansah and his accomplices attacked Theresah Afriyie with their jack knives at a plantation, near Mabeng when she was heading towards the school campus to learn.

 He said the accused person and his accomplices robbed her of an Infinix Hot 8 phone with an MTN Sim card.

-Chief Inspector Adjei said during investigations, Ansah admitted having committed the offense with his accomplices and he confessed using the knife to threaten his victims.
+Chief Inspector Adjei said during investigations, Ansah admitted having committed the offence with his accomplices and he confessed using the knife to threaten his victims.

 He said on October 2, this year, the two students identified Ansah as one of the men who attacked and robbed them.